 Drivers and pedestrians both are responsible for traffic safety.
 Drivers should be prepared to yield the right-of-way and shouldn’t drive close to pedestrians walking on or near the road.
-In Southern Illinois, there have been numerous pedestrian/vehicle accidents in just the past few months.
+In Illinois, there have been numerous pedestrian/vehicle accidents in just the past few months.

 Recent pedestrian/vehicle accidents:

 At 9:29 p.m. in the 500 block of south wall street in in Carbondale, IL a man was struck by a delivery driver.
 The pedestrian suffered life-threatening injuries.

 Herrin, IL Pedestrian Accident

 At 9 p.m. on Herrin Road just west of Laminack Road a man was checking his mail when he accidentally stepped into traffic and was struck by a passing car.